-where $S_{i}(t,k)$ are the Feynman propagators.\\ We further call the space to which loop momenta $k$ belongs, as the ambient space.
-For our purpose ambient space is $\mathbb{C}^{4}$ which is not compact.
+where $S_{i}(t,k)$ are the Feynman propagators.
+We call the space to which loop momenta $k$ belongs as the ambient space.
+In our case, the ambient space is $\mathbb{C}^{4}$ which is not compact.
 The integration cycle $\mathbb{R}^{4} \subset \mathbb{C}^{4}$ is also not compact. \item The Feynman integrals in the above form fail to be in the standard form \cite{fotiadi1965applications}, which is essential for further analysis using the present approach.
-The reason for this is that both the ambient space as well as the integration cycle are not compact. \item To bring the Feynman integral into standard form compactification procedure as described in \ref{appendix:compact} has to be used. \item After the compactification procedure we have transformed propagators $S_{i}(t,k) \rightarrow S_{i}(t,x)$. $S_{i}(t,x)$ are planes in the compacitified space ${\mathbb CP}^5$.
+The reason for this is that both the ambient space as well as the integration cycle are not compact. \item To bring the Feynman integral into standard form by compactifying both the integration cycle as well as the ambient space associated with it.
+The compactification procedure to be used has been described in \ref{appendix:compact}.
+This is similar to the compactification of complex plane $\mathbb{C}$ into the Riemann sphere. \item After the compactification procedure we have transformed propagators $S_{i}(t,k) \rightarrow S_{i}(t,x)$. $S_{i}(t,x)$ are hyperplanes in the compactified space ${\CP}^5$.
 The singularities of the Feynman integrals are then obtained by analyzing the intersection of these planes in the non-general position \ref{appendix:ngpos}. \end{itemize}

-For ease of understanding the above procedure has been described for the one-loop integrals but it can be generalized to higher loops too.
-It is to be noted that the method described above has been previously used to study the second-type singularities\cite{federbush1965note} in a few cases.
+For ease of understanding the above procedure has been described for the one-loop integrals but it can be generalized to higher loops as well.
+As we have already mentioned, the method described above has been used to study the second-type singularities\cite{federbush1965note} in a few cases.
 With this motivation, we use the method to analyze other singularities viz threshold, pseudo-threshold and anomalous threshold using the method and show that the procedure allows us to study all the kinds of singularities in a single framework.
 We will also refine the analysis to further determine whether the singularities lie on the physical sheet or not for some tractable examples.
-For the simple case of the bubble and the triangle integral we will see that this analysis is very similar to the condition on the Feynman parameters for the singularities to lie on the physical sheet \cite{Coleman:1965xm}.
+For the simple case of the bubble and the triangle integral we will see that this analysis is very similar to the conditions on the Feynman parameters for the singularities to lie on the physical sheet \cite{Coleman:1965xm}.